This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 It is based on the belief that everything around us has an energy.

-Can the energy in our home really affect our lives?
+The energy in our home really does affect our lives

 For example, piles of clothes in the laundry basket, a messy untidy wardrobe where you can’t find anything, sink full of dirty dishes in the kitchen, drawers full of old letters/bills/receipts, unhoovered floors, messy kids bedrooms, bathrooms (I could go on!)
 That disheartened feeling you get when you see them, brings about bad energy and in turn negativity, and feelings of dread!
 This is not good as it can have a knock on effect to those around you!